CoderDojo-Content/Intermediate-App-Inventor/en/a-home-screen.md

-1. You can make a **Home Screen**.
+1. A **Home Screen** can display information to your players.
 This can also be called the start or main screen.
 You can create your own home screen by add a new screen and naming what you like \(I chose "HomeScreen"\).

 2. Lets put some of your skills from the first tutorial to the test!
 Try adding three labels and a button to the screen.
 It would be neat if the first label was the name of your app!